chullman/BubbleBuddies/README.md

 3) Clone the repo and run a `bundle install`

 4) Create accounts to get API keys for the various dependencies

   a.
 Create a Cloudinary account - https://cloudinary.com/ and note the public and private keys

   b.
 Create reCAPTCHA keys, registered under localhost or whatever domain you're running your Rails server on - https://www.google.com/recaptcha/admin

+  c.
+Get a API key for Google Maps

 4) Run `bundle exec figaro install` so API keys can be passed in as env vars